fractalysid/Gen2-UHF-RFID-Reader/README.md

 ```
 in configuration.env

 Run the software for a few seconds (~5s).
-A file will be created in data directory named source.
-This file contains the received samples.
-You can plot the amplitude of the received samples using the script located in misc/code folder.
-The figure should be similar to the .eps figure included in the folder.
+A file for each selected block will be created in _data_ directory.
+The file _source_ contains the received samples.
+You can plot the amplitude of the received samples using the script located in the matlab/ folder.
+The figure should be similar to the .eps figure included in the gr-rfid/misc/code folder.
 Plotting the figure can give some indication regarding the problem.
 You can also plot the output of any block by enabling it in the configuration.env file.
-Output files will be created in the "data" folder:
+Output files will be created in the _data_ folder:

 - data/source
 - data/matched_filter